 Transportation of Pipes

 Any vehicle on which pipes are to be transported shall have a body of such length that the pipes do not overhang.
 The pipes shall be handled in accordance with the manufacturer's recommendations.
 Approved slings shall be used and all hooks and dogs and other metal devices shall be padded.
 Hooks engaged on the inner wall surface at pipe ends shall not be used.
-Pipe handling equipment shall be maintained in good repair and any equipment that in the opinion of the shall cause damage to the pipes shall be discarded.
+Pipe handling equipment shall be maintained in good repair and any equipment that in the opinion of the Project Manager shall cause damage to the pipes shall be discarded.

 Under no circumstances shall pipes be dropped, be allowed to strike on another, be rolled freely, or dragged along the ground.